Economic impact of the COVID-19 pandemic in the United States: Seafood industry

 The COVID-19 pandemic affected fishing and seafood industries worldwide beginning with the temporary lockdown and closing of all but essential businesses.
-This affected restaurants, which in the U.S. is where 80% of fish and seafood consumption takes place.
-Disruption to seafood exports resulted in cancelled orders to both national and overseas purchases.
+This affected restaurants, which are where 80% of fish and seafood consumption takes place in the U.S. Disruption to seafood exports resulted in cancelled orders to both national and overseas purchases.
 Many fisheries became unprofitable and seafood export and import outlets were shuttered, with fishing crews and seafood processing workers being driven into finding other work as market dries up.

 President Trump also issued an executive order proposing U.S. farm-raised fish and shellfish as the new suitable form of seafood consumption in the United States.
 The executive order was meant to "encourage public-private partnerships and promote inter-agency, intergovernmental, and international cooperation in order to improve global maritime domain awareness… and economic growth," as well as strengthening national export and decreasing foreign competition.

-The pandemic is impacting seafood supply chains on every level, from fisherfolk and coastal communities to large scale processors, distributors, foodservice buyers, and consumers.
-Many seafood commodities are suffering from unprecedented drops in market value and the communities that capture and produce these commodities have been significantly disrupted.
-A variety of policy approaches balancing public and economic health have been implemented in response.
+The pandemic impacted seafood supply chains on every level, from fisherfolk and coastal communities to large scale processors, distributors, foodservice buyers, and consumers.
+Many seafood commodities suffered from unprecedented drops in market value and the communities that capture and produce these commodities were significantly disrupted.
+A variety of policy approaches balancing public and economic health were implemented in response.
 On May 7, 2020, the US Secretary of Commerce announced an amendment to Sec.
 12005 of the COVID-19 Aid, Relief, and Economic Security Act allocating $300 million in financial assistance to COVID-19 affected coastal and fishery communities.
 On the same day, President Trump enacted the Executive Order on Promoting American Seafood Competitiveness and Economic Growth.
 The order aims to increase the competitiveness of the American seafood industry via deregulation.
 Under the order, all eight Regional Fishery Management Councils must provide policy recommendations to "reduce burdens on domestic fishing" and initiate these recommendations by May 7, 2021.